antonycourtney/tad/NOTES.md

 This requires pretty much over-hauling the initialization path to make a bunch of things that currently happen during initialization happen later.

-Specifically, need to deal with:
+Was tempted to add multiple tab support, but this will be more involved than I have time to address, and isn't worth not releasing.

-[X] Restore Quick Start guide / show quick start on first run [ ] Verify that "Open Example" works from Quickstart guide [-] Add multiple tab support
+[X] Restore Quick Start guide / show quick start on first run [X] Verify that "Open Example" works from Quickstart guide [-] Add multiple tab support
 [ ] Fix tree open control to not accidentally replace a modified view.
 Options: replace current view, open in new window.
 File...Open should probably work